Germany's Social Democrats kick off election campaign – DW – 11/30/2024

 According to one poll, Scholz was clearly gaining ground in terms of voter approval over his challenger Friedrich Merz, the chancellor candidate for the center-right Christian Democrats (CDU).

-In the survey published on Saturday by the opinion research institute Insa on behalf of the Bild newspaper, 22% of respondents said they would vote for Scholz directly as chancellor if this option existed.
+In the survey published on Saturday by the opinion research institute Insa on behalf of the Bild newspaper, 22% of respondents said they would vote for Scholz directly as chancellor if this option existed in Germany.

-The figure shows a seven percentage point uptick on the previous week.
-However, 30% still said they would vote for Scholz's main rival, the CDU/CSU chancellor candidate Friedrich Merz.
+The figure shows a 7 percentage point uptick on the previous week.
+However, 30% still said they would vote for Merz.
 Meanwhile, 16% said they would choose Robert Habeck, of the Greens — a slight dip compared with last week.

 Scholz's three-way coalition government collapsed after he fired ex-Finance Minister Christian Lindner of the pro-business Free Democrats (FDP) in early November after months of strong disagreements over budget plans for 2025.